 Ever since India paved the path for PV with its National Solar Mission in 2010, clean power generation has taken off on the subcontinent.
 At the beginning of 2016, the installed solar capacity had grown to 5.3 GW in India.
 And we at NEXTracker are part of the success story, having signed a multi-year 400 MW supply agreement for our innovative trackers in 2015.

-India is on its way to install 4 to 6 GW of solar annually in the next couple of years with the peak of 10 GW expected in 2017.
+India is on its way to install over 10 gigawatts of solar annually in the next couple of years with the peak of 14 GW expected in 2017.
 We see ample opportunity and are proud to fuel the race against CO2 emissions in India, a country with strong economic growth, rising energy needs, and ideal solar resources.
-Read our latest press release here: NEXTracker Delivers India’s Largest Solar Tracker Plant for Adani (1 September, 2016).
+Read recent press releases here: NEXTracker Delivers India’s Largest Solar Tracker Plant for Adani and India’s largest PPA solar farm with CleanMax, here.

 The signing of a 400 MW supply agreement with one of India’s premier renewable power firms in August 2015 marked the start of NEXTracker’s expansion on the subcontinent.
 Take it as a sign of more good things to come as we partner with other developers and EPCs in the region.